The Great Dive Drive

 Road trip, anyone?

-This year, more than ever, we’re excited to get back out there and dive, dive, dive!
+We’re always excited to get out there and dive, dive, dive.
 Luckily, Florida is home to some world renowned dives — places people put on their bucket list and save up to go visit — and they’re all right here in our backyard.

-As we settle into our new normal, we’re looking forward to re-discovering all the amazing dive and snorkeling spots right here in Florida.
-With diving and most watersports, social distancing is easily achieved.
-We’re not in a rush to hop on the next flight to the Caribbean (are we really gonna sit shoulder to shoulder with a stranger right now?), but we are ready to get out in nature and have some fun while also keeping ourselves and our families safe.
-And we’re inviting you to join us and discover these locations right alongside us.
+As we settle into planning, we’re looking forward to re-discovering all the amazing dive and snorkeling spots right here in Florida.
+We’re still not in a rush to hop on the next flight to the Caribbean, but we are ready to get out in nature and have some fun and we’re inviting you to join us and discover these locations right alongside us.

 As with any trip, how well you prepare and plan is key to the success of the trip.
-We realize that reservations will likely be part of the new normal - at least for a while.
-Since gas prices are low, setting up our budget for this trip will be a breeze.
-With all that in mind, along with eager anticipation of packing up, putting together our road trip playlist, and finding the perfect places to eat along the way, we’re in planning mode.
+With eager anticipation of packing up, putting together our road trip playlist, and finding the perfect places to eat along the way, we’re in planning mode.